MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-usb-3-0-debug-cable-connection.md

 Debugging over a USB 3.0 cable requires the following hardware:

-- A USB 3.0 debug cable, which is an A-A crossover cable that has two male type-A plugs and no Vbus connection
 - On the host computer, an xHCI (USB 3.0) host controller
 - On the target computer, an xHCI (USB 3.0) host controller that supports debugging
+- The target computer USB host controller must support the Intel xHCI-Debug Capability Interface (DBC).
+For more information refer to xHCI specification available on the Intel Web site.

+## Cable requirements

+- An orange Microsoft USB debug cable, which is an A-A crossover cable that has two male type-A plugs and no Vbus connection.
+This cable is available from vendors such as DataPro - *USB 3.0 Super-Speed A/A Debugging Cable*.

 To simplify the troubleshooting, connect the cable directly between the target and host computer, avoiding any hubs or docking stations.

+## Binary transport files

+The kdstub.dll is used to support the KDUSB xHCI-DBC USB 3.0 debugger transport.

 ## Set up the target computer

 1. On the target computer, launch the *UsbView* tool.
 The UsbView tool is included in Debugging Tools for Windows.
+For an x64 system, UsbView would be located in *C:\\Program Files (x86)\\Windows Kits\\10\\Tools\\kitversion\\x64\\usbview.exe*.
 2. In UsbView, locate all of the xHCI host controllers.
 3. In UsbView, expand the nodes of the xHCI host controllers.
 Look for an indication that a port on the host controller supports debugging.